85th Legislature Goals

 HB 1766 — Voted favorably from House Juvenile Justice and Family Issues Committee; postponed to House Calendar on May 6; postponed indefinitely in lieu of movement of SB 77.

-Remove Mandatory Abortion Coverage in Health Insurance Plans (SB 20, Larry Taylor/HB 1113, Smithee)
+Remove Mandatory Abortion Coverage in Health Insurance Plans (SB 20, Larry Taylor/HB 1113, Smithee & HB 3124, Gooden)

 - Remove mandatory coverage for elective abortion in health insurance plans.

 SB 20 — Passed Senate; received in the House; Voted favorable from House State Affairs Committee May 16.
 Language amended to HB 3124 on May 22.
-HB 3124 passed on 2nd reading on May 22.
+HB 3124 passed on 3rd reading with amendments on May 24.

 HB 1113 — Hearing in House State Affairs Committee held on May 3; left pending.